modular-ml/wrapyfi-examples_llama/README.md

 **currently distributes on two cards only using ZeroMQ.
 Will support flexible distribution soon!**

 **This approach has only been tested on 7B model for now, using Ubuntu 20.04 with two 1080 Tis.
-Testing 13B/30B models soon!**
+Testing 13B/33B models soon!**
 **UPDATE: Tested on Two 3080 Tis as well!!!**

 ### How to?

-0. Replace all instances of <YOUR_IP> and <YOUR CHECKPOINT DIRECTORY> before running the scripts
+0. Replace all occurances of <YOUR_IP> and <YOUR_CHECKPOINT_DIRECTORY> before running the scripts

 1. Download LLaMA weights using the official form below and install this wrapyfi-examples_llama inside conda or virtual env: